 Musk ox safari in Dovrefjell: Famed for its thick coat, and for the strong odor the males of the species emit, the musk ox is a survivor from the last Ice Age, reintroduced in Norway in the 1930s.
 It can weigh up to 400 kilos, and run at a top speed of 60 kilometers per hour.
 See this fascinating mammal in its natural habitat by joining a walking safari to Dovrefjell (June to September).

 Driving one (or both) of Eastern Norway's two National Tourist Routes (Rondane and Valdresflye), for a blend of stunning nature and modern architecture.

-Hiking in Jotunheimen and Rondane NP: Jotunheimen is Norway's number one hiking destination, home to the 29 highest mountains in Norway, including the highest - Galdhøpiggen (2,469 metres).
-Rondane National Park, meanwhile, is the oldest national park in Norway, and boasts 10 peaks above 2,000 metres.
+Hiking in Jotunheimen and Rondane NP: Jotunheimen is Norway's number one hiking destination, home to the 29 highest mountains in Norway, including the highest - Galdhøpiggen (2,469 meters).
+Rondane National Park, meanwhile, is the oldest national park in Norway, and boasts 10 peaks above 2,000 meters.